top of page

 The blue in the image below shows how the colours would blend if post-processed independently, while yellow - if they are blended first and then post-processed:

 The fact that the result is different is in itself not a problem.
 The problem comes from the fact that the contribution of each layer will map differently, based on the other layer.
 In other words, the ground will look brighter, because the clouds above it are bright.
-Two similar parts of the terrain will be mapped by different parts of the curve because the final pixel is brightened by the cloud above.
+Two similar parts of the terrain will be mapped by different parts of the curve because the final pixel is brightened by the cloud above:

+Very wrong, isn't it?
 Now, let us put this theory to the test.
 Let's curve the layers separately:

 Conclusion